-Program: B.A., Liberal Studies
+Program: Liberal Studies, B.A.

 Integrated Teacher Education Program (ITEP) Freshman Option